craftercms/docs/source/system-administrators/activities/authoring/users-groups/groups-management.rst

 .. image:: /_static/images/groups/site-config-groups-edit-btn.png
     :width: 80%
-    :alt: Site Config - Groups Edit Icon
+    :alt: Main Menu - Groups Edit Icon
     :align: center

 then, a modal dialog will show up.
 In this dialog, you can modify the group name and description, just click on the **Save** button after making your changes to either group name or description.
 You can also add/remove users from the group.
 Finally, you'll see a list of all users that belong to the group.
-To return to the list of all groups in your site, click on **Back to groups** at the top right of the dialog.
+To return to the list of all groups in your project, click on **Back to groups** at the top right of the dialog.

 .. image:: /_static/images/groups/site-config-groups-edit.png
     :width: 60%
-    :alt: Site Config - Groups Edit
+    :alt: Main Menu - Groups Edit
     :align: center

 .. _adding-users-to-a-group: